dswdejonge/fwstability/README.md

 # fwstability
-R-package to calculate food web (fw) stability.
+R-package to calculate food web (fw) stability from an energy-flux model.

-Package is in development.
+NOTE: Package is in development, please be aware when using code in its current form.